Pragma raises $12 million for backend-as-a-service for game studios

 Origins

 Chen and his cofounder Chris Cobb, a former engineering lead at Riot Games, got together in 2019.
 At first, they wanted to build a game together.
 But then they realized that studios lacked the backend tools they needed.
-Game makers wanted to outsource their backend services but felt no options were viable and they spent way more money than expected to build their own, Chen said.
+Gamemakers wanted to outsource their backend services but felt no options were viable.
+They spent way more money than expected to build their own, Chen said.

 “We looked around for live services solutions,” Chen said.
 “So my next step was reaching out to several game studios and asking them what their development tools looked like.
 And almost every studio had the same response of how they didn’t want to make live services.
 They’re very expensive.
 They’re sort of table stakes.
 But the studios didn’t have them.
 That’s why we pivoted.”

-In 2020, they teamed up to launch Pragma with a mission to allow designers and developers to focus on captivating storytelling, artistic animation, and innovative gameplay by providing the tools developers need to create scalable multiplayer games.

-Thacker, a partner at Greylock and board member at Pragma, said in a statement that the team has experience scaling games to millions of concurrent players and more than 100 million monthly active users.

-Pragma handles tasks necessary to launch an online game including accounts, player data, lobbies, matchmaking, social systems, telemetry, and store fulfillment.
+So in 2020, they teamed up to launch Pragma.
+It handles tasks necessary to launch an online game including accounts, player data, lobbies, matchmaking, social systems, telemetry, and store fulfillment.
 It is platform agnostic so customers can build for PC, console, mobile, VR or AR, and equips developers with code level access, the ability to own and operate their own infrastructure and data, and out-of-the-box scalability to millions of concurrent players.

 Customers and board members

-Amy Chang, founder of Accompany and a board member at Procter & Gamble, has joined Pragma’s board of directors.

 Available today, Pragma has a starter kit that gives studios in development the tools to quickly set up a game loop and start play testing in as little as a day.

-The full feature set is in private beta with several game studios including One More Game, started by Pat Wyatt, one of Blizzard’s first employees and a key architect for battle.net.
+The full feature set is in private beta with several game studios including One More Game, started by Pat Wyatt (one of Blizzard’s first employees and a key architect for Battle.net).

 “Patrick understands how expensive it is to hire out an entire platform team and support that himself long term,” Chen said.
 “It just makes more sense to outsource pieces like this to somebody else.”